m-karol/BeerBook/README.md

 This is a simple PHP forum website with user registration, login, posts, and comments.
 The project uses PostgreSQL for the database and can be run with Docker Compose.

-Directory Structure
+Directory Structure:

 - `templates` contains Twig templates for rendering views
 - `server` contains PHP application code
-- `server/migrations` contains SQL migrations, including init.sql
+- `server/migrations` contains SQL migrations, including init.php

 Building and Running